Uberspace/lab/source/guide_forgejo.rst

 .. tag_list::

 Forgejo_ is a self-hosted Git service with a functionality similar to GitHub, GitLab and BitBucket.
-It's a soft-fork of Gitea_ and uses the same MIT licence_.
+It's a [hard-fork](https://forgejo.org/2024-02-forking-forward/) of Gitea_ since 02.2024 and uses the same MIT licence_.
 As most applications written in Go it's easy to install.

 ----